Shopify/restyle/README.md

 ### Overriding Styles

-Any style-system component also accepts a regular `style` property and will apply it after all other styles, which means that you can use this to do any overrides that you might find necessary.
+Any Restyle component also accepts a regular `style` property and will apply it after all other styles, which means that you can use this to do any overrides that you might find necessary.

 ```tsx
 <Box